berthayes/ngids_datagen/README.md

 ```

 user_profile_hash_maker.py is a script that creats a dictionary of usernames to MAC:IP:user_agent strings.
 This is to make the fake data look a little more life-like.
 The idea is that each user will have used 3 different devices on the same LAN, so generated data should reflect this and not give a completely random combination of username,mac,ip,user_agent for every event generated.
+This script is called from the datagen.py script.